 The courts in Louisiana, take the well-being of the children involved in a divorce as the highest priority factor when determining custody arrangements.
 Whether that involves joint custody, sole custody, or some agreement in-between, this decision is not made lightly.
-To begin, let’s review the most common child custody arrangements:
+To begin, let’s review the most common child custody arrangements.
+We recommend you consult with a family lawyer in New Orleans to determine the best custody type for your particular situation.

 There are four main types of child custody awarded in Louisiana: